Frequently Asked Questions

 No. Ministry of Climbing is designed for bouldering, with ceiling height being 4m and a 30 cm thick safety mattress catching your fall.
 On our walls a rope is not required.

 We recommend wearing comfortable clothes (stretchy).
 In the beginning there is the possibility of hitting ones knees, so it advisable to have pants which are below the knees.

 We have special shoes for climbing, with narrower nose and gripping sole.
 Climbing shoes can be rented from Ministry of Climbing.
 If you prefer to climb with your own indoor shoes, then tennis shoes (sneakers) are the best choice!

 What kind of equipment is needed in the beginning?

 For bouldering, a pair of climbing shoes (prices start from 40 €, rent 2 €) and, depending on the location, your own chalk bag (prices start from 15 €, rent 1 €).
 Alternatively liquid chalk (prices start from 11 €) can be used.

 Can I organize an event at Ministry of Climbing?

 Absolutely.
 For additional info see here.

 The ordinary opening hours do not suite me, but I would like to come climbing.
 What to do?

 You are welcome to buy 24/7 access card.
-For example VIP (yearly) and 6 months passes.
+Yearly, 6 month or 3 month passes.